EnterpriseDB/tpa/docs/src/tpaexec-upgrade.md

 before moving on to do the same thing on the next instance.
 At any time during the process, only one of the cluster's nodes will be unavailable.

+When upgrading a cluster to PGD-Always-ON or upgrading an existing PGD-Always-ON cluster, you can enable monitoring of the status of your proxy nodes during the upgrade by adding the option `-e enable_proxy_monitoring=true` to your `tpaexec upgrade` command line.
+If enabled, this will create an extra table in the bdr database and write monitoring data to it while the upgrade takes place.
+The performance impact of enabling monitoring is very small and it is recommended that it is enabled.

 ## Configuration

 In many cases, minor-version upgrades do not need changes to config.yml.